joskalenda/to-do-list/README.md

 - HTML
 - CSS
 - ES6
+- WEBPACK

 ### Install

 To clone this repo: You need to have git installed in your system.

-git clone the repo in your terminal by: "git clone https://github.com/joskalenda/awesome-book-ES6.git"
+git clone the repo in your terminal by: "git clone https://github.com/joskalenda/to-do-list.git"

 cd into the folder